 The short answer is that you may not require an immigration lawyer depending on your personal situation and circumstances.

 Like any legal matter, we suggest that it is best to have an experienced, qualified professional by your side to guide you through the process and ensure you have the best chance for success.
 To put this in perspective, most Australian visas have significant lodgement fees (sometimes 10’s of thousands of dollars for family applications) and refusal can impact your capacity to apply for further visas in Australia (see s 48).
-Given the high cost and risk, it may be more cost effective to initially pay for the advice of engage a lawyer to walk you through the process to avoid adverse ramifications later down the track.
+Given the high cost and risk, it may be more cost effective to initially pay for the advice of a lawyer to walk you through the process and avoid adverse ramifications later down the track.

 Our team of immigration lawyers have years of experience, including a Partner accredited by Law Institute Victoria as an Accredited Specialist in Immigration Law (less than fifty lawyers in Victoria have this accreditation).
 We are also registered with the Migration Agents Registration Authority.
 We work closely with you throughout your matter, offering honest, accurate, and complete legal advice and exceptional service to provide you with the best chance of success with your visa application.

 Ideally, we advise our clients to connect with us prior to commencing the visa application process.
 That way, we can help you navigate through the tedious visa subclasses and associated application process to identify which visa is suitable for you and your circumstances.
 When engaged at the start of the application process, we can advise you on your likelihood of success, the potential costs involved, and provide you with an overview process and how long it may take.
 As some visa applications have significant government fees, a refusal due to an incomplete or defective application (which an immigration lawyer can help identify, advise on, and rectify prior to submission) may be a costly exercise without the right advice.